wtnwin111/interview/README.md

     79) Given n non-negative integers a1, a2, ..., an, where each represents a point at coordinate (i, ai).
 [LeetCode] N vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
         Find two lines (not need to be adjacent), which together with x-axis forms a container, such that the container contains the most water.
+    80) Given an array of non-negative integers, you are initially positioned at the first index of the array.
+[LeetCode] Each element in the array represents your maximum jump length at that position.
+        Determine if you are able to reach the last index.
+        For example:    A = [2,3,1,1,4], return true.
+A = [3,2,1,0,4], return false.
+    81) Given a digit string, return all possible letter combinations that the number could represent.
+[LeetCode] A mapping of digit to letters (just like on the telephone buttons) is given below.
+            2: a b c  
+            3: d e f  
+            4: g h i  
+            5: j k l  
+            6: m n o  
+            7: p q r s
+            8: t u v  
+            9: w x y z
+        Input:Digit string "23", Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"].
+    82) There are N gas stations along a circular route, where the amount of gas at station i is gas[i].
+[LeetCode] You have a car with an unlimited gas tank and it costs cost[i] of gas to travel from station i to its next station (i+1).
+        You begin the journey with an empty tank at one of the gas stations.
+        Return the starting gas station's index if you can travel around the circuit once, otherwise return -1.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?